LapisPhoenix/WelcomeToPython/welcomeToPython.md

 Lapis
 ```

 Now that we've figured out how to print a name, go make a few more variables, print those out.
-For those who like a challenge, try this: Create a variable with a name, use an if statement to check if the name is equal to a different name, if it is then print something, else print something else.
+For those who like a challenge, try this: Create a variable with a name, use an if statement to check if the name is the same to a different name, if it is then print something, else print something different.
 Feel free to use google, but really try your best.
 Remember its alright if you cant do it, just like any other skill, youll learn the more you practice.

 ## Concatenation
 Right now we are just printing a name, and thats kinda boring, isnt it.
 Well, how about we turn that boring name into a welcome message!
 In Python, you can concatenate strings with variables, in several ways, but there are 3 main ways.
 I will show you all 3.